cortexlabs/cortex/docs/dependencies/system-packages.md

 # System packages

 Cortex uses Docker images to deploy your models.
 These images can be replaced with custom images that you can augment with your system packages and libraries.
-You will need to push your custom images to a container registry (e.g. Docker Hub or AWS ECR) that your cluster has access to.
+You will need to push your custom images to a container registry that your cluster has access to (e.g. [Docker Hub](https://hub.docker.com/) or [AWS ECR](https://aws.amazon.com/ecr/)).

-See the `Image paths` section in [cluster configuration](../cluster/config.md) for a complete list of customizable images.
+See the `image paths` section in [cluster configuration](../cluster/config.md) for a complete list of customizable images.

 ## Create a custom image